modernmt/DataCollection/baseline/baseline.md

 The resulting `en-de.sent` file has 5 columns: source URL, target URL, source text, target text, and hunalign score.
 The columns can be extracted into individual files using the `cut` command, e.g. `cut -f 3 en-de.sent` to extract the source text.

-## Step 6: Clean parallel sentences
+## Step 6: Clean parallel sentences (optional)
-This step is optional, but applies some common-sense cleaning filters to the extracted bitext.
+This step is optional, it applies some common-sense cleaning filters to the extracted bitext.

 ```
 nohup cat en-de.sent | ~/DataCollection/baseline/filter_hunalign_bitext.py - en-de.filtered --lang1 en --lang2 de -cld2 -deleted en-de.deleted 2> filter.log &